z669016/adventofcode-2020/README.md

 Created a Password class to extract a password from a line of the puzzle input.
 Created a PasswordPolicy interface to validate password policy and two implementations of that interface with a static factory method.
 Found the answer by streaming the input, filtering the valid passwords according to the policy, and counting the stream elements.

+## Day 3
+Started with a class called TreeArea, that is build from the map (puzzle input).
+The TreeArea has a member called
+'''grid''' that holds the map and can be used to find if there is a tree at a specific location.
+Replication of the map isn't needed, for the map is repetitive so, by using '''x % grid[0].length''' you can get the location of any tree.
+Then I created a Walker class to walk though the forest and count trees given a certain slope.
+This is all you need for part 1.
+For part 2, just use a list of slopes, map slopes into tree-counts and reduce the stream of long values.